 Should you tip a dog groomer at Petsmart?

 Petsmart and Petco groomers are still groomers.
 They work in a big box store.
 That does not mean that they shouldn’t be tipped.
-At Petco when you bring your dog in they’ll hand you a ticket to bring to the cash register.
+When you bring your dog in at Petco, they’ll hand you a ticket to bring to the cash register.
 This removes the paying aspect from the grooming salon section.
 This confuses a lot of people.
-But, you should still tip them.
+But it would be best if you still tipped them.

 What Percent to Tip a Dog Groomer